muadikassimismail-256/Assignment01-template/README.md

 ### Requirements<br>
 Your program should meet the following requirements:<br>
 • Prompt the user to input the number of students and the number of tests.<br>
-• Use arrays to store student names and test scores<br>
+• Use arrays to store student names and test scores.<br>
 • Input student names and test scores using appropriate loops.<br>
 • Calculate student averages, class average, and test averages accurately.<br>
 • Display the results neatly, providing appropriate labels for each output.<br>